mrgromak/personal-landing-page/README.md

 ## Customization Checklist

+**First things first: What's this page about?** Pick something you actually care about - a band, a show, a hobby, your cat, a game, a place you love, whatever.
+This template is intentionally bland and generic.
+Your job is to make it about something real.

+**The baseline (everyone completes these):**

 - [ ] Update the page title and tagline
 - [ ] Replace the hero image with one that fits your topic
 - [ ] Customize 2-3 text elements (About section, Highlights, etc.)
 - [ ] Experiment with color variables (try both light and dark modes)
 - [ ] Update at least one footer link

+## Optional Challenges (Go Deeper!)

+The checklist above is your baseline - it helps you understand how the three files work together.
+Once you've completed it, here are some ways to level up:

+🎨 **Theme Designer** - Create a cohesive color scheme across both light AND dark mode (not just random colors - think about your palette as a system)

+🖼️ **Image Hunter** - Find and add an image from the web that fits your topic (practice the real workflow: find image, copy URL, paste, test)

+🌓 **Night Mode Master** - Make your dark mode distinctly different from light mode (not just inverses - make different aesthetic choices)

+✍️ **Content Creator** - Replace ALL placeholder text with real content about your topic (commit to the bit!)

+🔗 **Link Curator** - Update all three footer links to real destinations related to your topic

+🎯 **Layout Hacker** - Figure out how to change the layout or spacing (What controls card widths?
+Can you make highlights 3 columns instead of 4?
+Advanced!)

+**Pick what interests you.
+You don't need to do all of them.
+You don't need to do any of them.
+But bland is the enemy!**

 ## How to Customize